 "Shut up, old hag."
 Inuyasha muttered.

 It was about an hour after her arrival that Kaede's presence became a blessing.
-Inuyasha fell limply onto his back, panting heavily and sweltering.
-His left hand clutched at his chest over his heart, while his right lay at his side, clenching and unclenching.
+Inuyasha fell limply onto his back, panting heavily and sweating.
+His left hand clutched at his chest over his heart while his right lay at his side, clenching and unclenching spastically.

 Kaede dutifully wiped his brow and offered him water when he was willing to drink it.